anjumArnab/core_dart/README.md

 ## Variables

 -   Used to store data
--   Stores reference of an object
+-   Stores the reference of an object

 ### Creating variables